 - Always take your metformin exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much metformin to take, how often to take it and any special instructions.
 Ask your pharmacist if you have any questions relating to your medication.

 - Treatment for diabetes is usually lifelong.
 Keep taking metformin every day to control your diabetes.
 Speak to your doctor, nurse or pharmacist before stopping.

 My dose is:

 How to take metformin

 - Always take metformin with food – during a meal or just after a snack.

 - Take metformin at the same times each day.

 - Do not skip meals while taking metformin.

 - Limit or avoid alcohol while taking metformin.
-It affects the control of your blood sugar and increases your chance of getting side effects.
+It affects the control of your blood glucose and increases your chance of side effects.

-- Sometimes (very rarely) metformin may lower your blood sugar too much - called hypoglycaemia.
-It is likely to occur if you delay or miss a meal or snack, drink alcohol, exercise more than usual, or cannot eat because of nausea or vomiting.
+Sometimes (very rarely) metformin may lower your blood glucose too much.
+This is called hypoglycaemia.
+This is most likely to occur if you delay or miss a meal or snack, drink alcohol, exercise more than usual or can't eat because of nausea or vomiting.

-- Sometimes metformin may build up in your body, and cause lactic acidosis.
-This is very rare.
-You are at highest risk if you are over 80 years of age, have kidney problems or heart failure.
+Metformin and other medicines for diabetes can very rarely cause a condition called lactic acidosis.
+You are at highest risk if you have kidney problems, a severe infection, dehydration or heart failure.
 To avoid this, your doctor will monitor how well your kidneys are working and adjust your metformin dose accordingly.
 Also, your doctor may take you off metformin for a short time if you become dehydrated or experience severe diarrhoea, have a severe infection or are undergoing surgery or having an x-ray where a dye is needed.